Hasnat79/VCT_2/README.md

 - **Contextual Relevance:** Assesses the distribution of edge strength across the image.
 - **Image Quality:** Includes metrics for *smoothness*, *sharpness*, and *contrast*.

-The VAI serves as a comprehensive evaluation tool for benchmarking the capabilities of image-generation models.
+The (V<sub>AI</sub>) serves as a comprehensive evaluation tool for benchmarking the capabilities of image-generation models.